 - Set yourself up on other social media sites that apply to your book, such as Goodreads.com, Pinterest if your book is visual, etc.

-Publishers ask authors to do this with a tool called the Author Questionnaire, which helps gather together all the resources an author brings to the marketing and publicity campaign.

-This could be as grand as having a media platform like a radio show, or as modest as having a college alumni magazine that’s willing to make an announcement about your book’s publication.
+Publishers ask authors to utilize all their contacts with a tool called the author questionnaire, which helps gather all the resources an author brings to the marketing and publicity campaign.
+It could be as grand as having a media platform like a radio show, or as modest as finding a college alumni magazine willing to make an announcement about your book’s publication.

-The AQ will help you put on your thinking cap about your friends and family who might be useful – the friend of a friend who writes for the local newspaper, or your cousin who owns a café and might be willing to host a book party.
+The questionnaire will help you put on your thinking cap about your friends and family who might be useful – the friend of a friend who writes for the local newspaper, or your cousin who owns a café and might be willing to host a book launch event.

 - Craft a great press release for your book using your strategy.

-Execute Your Publicity Plan
+Execute Your Plan

-- Organize a book launch party.
+- Organize a book launch event

-- Reach out to book festival programmers.
+- Reach out to book festival organizers

 - Alert your social media network, as well as your offline network